igorline/slither_wiki/ERC-Conformance.md

 ## Features

+`slither-check-erc` will check that:

-- Check that all the functions are present
+- All the functions are present
-- Check that all the events are present
+- All the events are present
-- Check that functions return the correct type
+- Functions return the correct type
-- Check that functions that must be view are view
+- Functions that must be view are view
-- Check that events' parameters are correctly indexed
+- Events' parameters are correctly indexed
-- Check that the functions emit the events
+- The functions emit the events
-- Check that the derived contracts do not break the conformance
+- Derived contracts do not break the conformance

-## ERC supported
+## Supported ERC

 - ERC20
 - ERC223
 - ERC165